 - Improve alignment: Poor alignment is decreasing neuromuscular control and increasing risk for injury; anterior pelvic tilt is associated with hamstring strains, anterior knee pain and low back pain.
 A forward head position is associated with headaches, thoracic outlet syndrome, shoulder instability, RTC impingement, and biceps tendonitis.

 The good news is that sports injuries can easily be preventable and treatable!
-Here, at Lilly Physical Therapy in Edmonds WA, we have developed a special Injury Free Champions program that includes a detailed assessment to determine the level of potential risk in relationship with the sports of choice and highly effective intervention.
+At Lilly PT, we have a Medical Fitness program designed specifically for athletes and sports injuries in mind.
 Benefits of our program include eliminating risk of injury, normalizing and improving function, speed, agility and performance.
 We use cutting edge technology, advanced manual work and evidence based kinetic intervention and our patients love it.
 To learn more about our Medical Fitness program, click here.